 Take the stirrup off the fender and clean all the leather straps with just the cleaning rag that has the excess cleaner on it, unless you want to give it a very thorough cleaning.
 This leather normally just gets dirty after the first ride by either the sweat off the horse or the dirt from your boots.
 Lastly, we go ahead and give the stirrup a good once-over cleaning just to keep it nice looking.

 You will want to spray enough cleaner on the leather to make a nice lather when using your medium headed brush.
 If your leather is really dirty you may need to do this a couple times in the same spot.
 Keep doing this until the foam is fairly white in color.
 That means you have most of the dirt out of the grooves and time to move on to another spot.
 Keep doing this until the entire saddle has been cleaned.

 Now it's time to do the silver.
 It's a good idea to spray the silver cleaner on the rag and then wipe the rag over the silver.
 This prevents overspray that could discolor the leather.

 Once all the silver is done, it's time to oil your saddle.
 Spray the oil onto the leather that has bigger areas to oil and work it into the leather with the fleece rag.
 For the smaller areas, spray the oil onto the rag or toothbrush and then work it into the leather until you've covered the entire saddle.
 DO NOT oil suede or roughout leather.
 This will discolor.

 For suede or roughout leather, using a stiff brush, gently brush the dirt from the suede or roughout leather.
 Don't rub too long in one spot, or you'll rub off the suede or roughout leather, leaving a bare spot.
-If you have a really tough spot, you could try rubbing dry cornstarch on it and then brushing the cornstarch away.
+If you have a really tough spot, you could try rubbing dry cornstarch on it and then brush the cornstarch away.
 Use it sparingly or you'll have to work to get rid of the cornstarch.